 This is why establishing a robust data governance framework is a crucial part of the enterprise data strategy.
 A thought-through framework includes detailed policies, procedures, and defined roles to ensure data compliance and maintain high data quality.
 Including such technology as Collibra and Informatica can facilitate the search for the right tools in providing the necessary infrastructure to manage data governance.

-On top of that, it is necessary to craft the strategy, mentioning automation tools that help track and ensure adherence to regulations such as GDPR, HIPAA, and CCPA.
+On top of that, it is necessary to craft the strategy, mentioning intelligent automation tools that help track and ensure adherence to regulations such as GDPR, HIPAA, and CCPA.
 These tools reduce the risk of human error, ensuring that data handling practices align with industry standards.

 Resistance to Change

 For instance, conducting training sessions and workshops can help educate employees about the benefits of data-driven decision-making.
 Adopting phased implementation of data initiatives also helps to navigate change as it promotes a more adaptable approach to embracing new data culture.
 Smaller, manageable changes allow employees to adapt gradually, reducing the feeling of being overwhelmed by significant shifts in processes.
-FInally, creating cross-functional teams helps solve departmental issues thanks to open communication that brings multiple viewpoints and expertise to the table.
+Finally, creating cross-functional teams helps solve departmental issues thanks to open communication that brings multiple viewpoints and expertise to the table.

 Addressing Data Integration and Interoperability